duke-bluesmith/bluesmith/README.md

 Framework requirements may change but here is a good start:

 * PHP 7.2 or newer
-* PHP extensions: intl, json, mbstring, mysqlnd, xml, libcurl
+* PHP extensions (`php -m`): intl, json, mbstring, mysqlnd, xml, curl
-* A database with one of the supported drivers
+* A database with one of the framework's supported drivers

 Some additional requirements may depend on your choice of web host.
 See "Hosting with ..." in the CodeIgniter [User Guide](https://codeigniter4.github.io/userguide/installation/running.html).